bgerber123/Habitat-Selection-Guidance/TraditionalHSF.md

 ## 5000  500
 ```

 We see from this individuals' data frame that we have the columns status, dist.dev, forest, shrub.
 The column `status` is our response variable.
 A `1` indicates an animal location (used point) and a `0` indicates a potentially used location (i.e., available location) within the individual's home range.
 Each 1 and 0 have corresponding spatial variables, which we have called `dist.dev` (Euclidean distance to nearest development), `forest` (percent of landcover that is forested), and `shrub` (percent of landcover that is covered in shrub).
 Each of these is a continuous spatial variable and has been standardized to have a mean of 0 and standard deviation of 1 (also called Normalizing).
 This is a common setup in statistical models to put all the variables on an equivalent scale, i.e., the scale of one standard deviation.
-Note that we have a large available available sample, much more than the used sample.
+Note that we have a large available sample, much more than the used sample.
 This is correct.
 Remember that the available sample (the 0's) is what is going to allow us to use logistic regression to approximate the IPP model.

-We now want to package are simulated data into a single data frame.
+We now want to package our simulated data into a single data frame.
 We will use the objects `sims` and `sims2` below when we want to fit models to each individual separately and together, respectively.

 ``` r